Mark 6:1-13 | Seventh Sunday after Pentecost

 Jesus told them to stay with those who would accept them, but to leave behind the ones who would not.
 “Shake the dust off your feet as a witness,” Jesus told them.

-The dust beneath our feet, like we ourselves, came from the ancient galaxies of space, the hearts of a billion suns.
-One man sees only dust where the next sees the stuff of stars.
+The dust beneath our feet came, as did we ourselves, from the ancient galaxies of space, the hearts of a billion suns.
+One sees only dust where others see the stuff of stars.

 We may read this Gospel and walk away thinking that Jesus meant to leave those small minded and resentful people to choke on their own dust.
 We may also pay attention to the word, martyr, that gives a purpose to the dust, calling on the most ordinary thing in that dry land to remain forever as a witness to the most extraordinary presence of God.